ayecue/node-json-stream/README.md

 ]);

 myStream.on('data', (payload) => {
+  /*
-  console.log('myData', payload); //only prints the objects and ignores the strings and number });
+    only prints the objects and ignores the strings and number */ console.log('myData', payload);
+});

 myStream.write(JSON.stringify({